 Job Outlook and Salary Information

-Employment opportunities for librarians should increase by seven percent between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment opportunities for librarians should increase by two percent between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
 The rise of electronic sources is likely to contribute to the relatively slow growth.
-Data from the BLS shows the average salary for librarians in 2013 was $57,550.
+Data from the BLS shows the mean salary for librarians in 2015 was $58,930.

 Library Director Duties